-- a) that broadband radio local area networks (RLANs) are widely used for fixed, semi-fixed (transportable) and portable computer equipment for a variety of broadband applications; - b) that broadband RLANs are used for fixed, nomadic and mobile wireless access applications; - c) that broadband RLAN standards currently being developed are compatible with current wired LAN standards; - d) that it is desirable to establish guidelines for broadband RLANs in various frequency bands; - e) that broadband RLANs should be implemented with careful consideration to compatibility with other radio applications, recognizing a) that the use of the frequency bands 5 150-5 250 MHz, 5 250-5 350 MHz and 5 470-5 725 MHz by RLAN's is covered in Resolution 229 (Rev.WRC-19);
+- that broadband radio local area networks (RLANs) are widely used for fixed, semi-fixed a) (transportable) and portable computer equipment for a variety of broadband applications; - that broadband RLANs are used for fixed, nomadic and mobile wireless access applications; - that broadband RLAN standards currently being developed are compatible with current c) wired LAN standards; - d) that it is desirable to establish guidelines for broadband RLANs in various frequency bands; - that broadband RLANs should be implemented with careful consideration to compatibility with other radio applications, recognizing that the use of the frequency bands 5 150-5 250 MHz, 5 250-5 350 MHz and 5 470-5 725 MHz by RLAN's is covered in Resolution 229 (Rev.WRC-19);

-b) that provision 9.4 of the Preamble of Radio Regulations provides that all stations; whatever their purpose, must be established and operated in such a manner as not to cause harmful interference to the radio services or communications of other Members or of recognized operating agencies, or of other duly authorized operating agencies which earry on a radio service, and which operate in accordance with the provisions of these Regulations (No. 197 of the Constitution).
+that provision 0.4 of the Preamble of Radio Regulations provides that all stations, whatever their purpose, must be established and operated in such a manner as not to cause harmful interference to the radio services or communications of other Members or of recognized operating agencies, or of other duly authorized operating agencies which carry on a radio service, and which operate in accordance with the provisions of these Regulations (No. 197 of the Constitution).;

-[Editor's Note-this proposed new recognizing referencing Article .4 could be combined with the deletion of Notes 3 & 4 from Option 2 and 4, but is not considered necessary by proponents of Options 1 and 3, which limit recommends 3 to only two Notes.]
+Note - this proposed new recognizing referencing Article .4 could be combined with the deletion of Notes 3 & 4 from Option 2 and 4, but is not considered necessary by proponents of Options I and 3, which limit recommends 3 to only two Notes.]